queertypes/index/README.md

-# About Me: Alej Cabrera
+# About Me: Allele Dev

 Hi!
 This is a collection of links to places where you can see more of my work.
 Most of the repos that I (do not) maintain on github are